Drishyam (2015 film): Critical reception

+Subhash .K.
+Jha gave it four and a half out of five stars and stated "Nishikant Kamat's Drishyam is an outright winner.
+It is a remarkably resonant remake and a unique stand-alone experience."
+Suchitra Bajpai Chaudhary of Gulf News gave it four and a half out of five stars and stated "There are no loose ends in the plot; every character, every situation is well planned and visualised to perfection.
+The background score is evocative though a song highlighting the trauma of the characters seemed eminently forgettable."
 Martin D'Souza of Glamsham gave it four out of five stars and stated "Drishyam is a spot-on crime thriller that has some 'heart-in-your-mouth' moments.
 It's set up in a made-up village called Pondolim in North Goa.
 What's satisfying about the entire screenplay is that what Vijay is doing on screen is what you will do for your family.
 Nothing less; after all, family is all that we have!"

-Subhash .K.
-Jha gave it four and a half out of five stars and stated "Nishikant Kamat's Drishyam is an outright winner.
-It is a remarkably resonant remake and a unique stand-alone experience."
+Meena Iyer of The Times of India gave the film four out of five stars, describing it as "A suspense drama with a nail-biting finish."
+Iyer criticized the casting choices for some of the Salgaonkar family, but praised Devgn and Tabu's performances, "Ajay, who is the prey here, shines in his role of the protective father ...
+Tabu [is] outstanding as his predator."